niplav/site/99_problems_klong_solution.md

 out about their runtime behavior (notice that both have similar growth behavior at 100K and 10G, respectively).

-TODO: Measure `s31.5` as well, I want it to replace the rest.

 Measuring runtimes of `s31.1` and generating the graph: